 It may have started when a local reporter asked her, “Miss West, what do you think of the Sexual Revolution?”

 Barely containing her outrage, she snapped, “Think of it?!
 I invented it!
 My God!
-I was the original Daughters of the Sexual Revolution!”
+I was the original Daughter of the Sexual Revolution!”

 Most importantly, Mae West hired a garage band called Somebody’s Children and recorded her first rock-and-roll album.
 She was 73 years old.